JOY6IX9INE/Masaischool-Lecture-Tracker/README.md

-# ✅ Masai Lecture Completion Tracker – Chrome Extension
+# ✅ Masaischool Lecture Tracker

 A lightweight Chrome Extension to help students of [Masai School](https://students.masaischool.com/lectures) keep track of their completed lectures effortlessly.